Moving Your Store to BigCommerce

 You’ll be able to develop and configure your BigCommerce store in the background while your current store continues to operate.
 When you’re ready, you can change the nameservers for the domain to start pointing visitors to your new BigCommerce store.

-Here’s a few things you can do to help minimize lost traffic after making the switch:
+Here are a few things you can do to help minimize lost traffic after making the switch:

 - Register and verify both your old domain and new domain in Google Search Console.